banelendlovu/banelendlovu/README.md

-- 👋 Hi, My name is Banele Ndlovu.
-I'm a graduate student at William & Mary, studying Business Analytics
+# 👋 Hi, I'm Banele Ndlovu
-- 👀 I’m interested in creating products and services that align with improving people's lives and helping businesses achieve their objectives
+I'm passionate about building products and data infrastructure that solve real-world problems, improve lives and help businesses achieve their goals.

-- 🌱 I’m currently learning more about Data Analysis and its fundamentals within Technology and Business
-- 📫 Feel free to contact me through the following: banelendlovu732@gmail.com  or connect with me on https://www.linkedin.com/in/banele-ndlovu/
+🌱 I believe in staying curious, collaborating with like-minded individuals and always solving with purpose.

+📫 Let's connect!
+Email: banelendlovu732@gmail.com
+LinkedIn: linkedin.com/in/banele-ndlovu
 <!---
 banelendlovu/banelendlovu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.